platformio/platformio-docs/userguide/cmd_check.rst

 Description
 -----------

 Perform static analysis check on PlatformIO based project.
-More details about PlatformIO :ref:`code_analysis`.
-By default ``CppCheck`` analysis tool is used.
+By default :ref:`check_tool_cppcheck` analysis tool is used.

-This command allows you to run checks for the environments specified in :ref:`projectconf`.
+More details about PlatformIO :ref:`piocheck`.

 Options
 -------